jesimone57/poker-simulation/README.md

 Each type of hand is counted
 with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.
->You can change the number of poker hands simulated by changing the HANDS variable in the PokerSimulation.java class.
+>You can change the number of poker hands simulated by changing the HANDS variable in the pokersimulation.PokerSimulation.java class.
 The default is 100,000 hands simulated.

 ### Prerequisites
 * java 1.8+
 * git
-* gradle

 ### To execute the code
 1. git clone https://github.com/jesimone57/poker-simulation.git
+2. cd poker-simulation
-2. gradle clean build
+2. gradlew clean build
-3. gradle run
+3. gradlew run

 ### Sample Output